A lot or a little?

 What parents need to know

-Parents need to know that Telling Lies is a downloadable live-action adventure/simulation game for Windows PCs.
-The storyline centers itself around voyeurism, privacy issues, and Internet security.
+Parents need to know that Telling Lies is a downloadable live-action adventure/simulation game for the PlayStation 4, Xbox One, Nintendo Switch, and Windows PCs.
+The storyline centers itself around voyeurism, privacy issues, and Internet security as players attempt to uncover a terrorist plot.
 Video clips contain infrequent but strong profanity (words like “f--k,” “s--t,” and goddamn”) and suggestive content in the form of revealing clothes on female characters, racy conversations, and implied masturbation.
 One character is also described as a sex worker.
 Videos include violence as characters shoot guns, commit acts of terrorism, are violently arrested by police, and even commit suicide.
-The game's complex moral themes are best suited to an adult audience since they're explored through mature, often difficult conversations about marriage, infidelity, and unplanned pregnancy and through dialog revolving around concepts like loyalty, self-sacrifice, and patriotism.
+The game's complex moral themes are best suited to an adult audience since they're explored through mature, often difficult conversations about marriage, infidelity, and unplanned pregnancy.
+There are also complex examinations of topics through dialog revolving around concepts like loyalty, self-sacrifice, and patriotism.

 - Parents say